wmnsk/anon_pcap/README.md

 ## Examples

-Anonymize [MCC/MNC(Country/Operator) information](https://github.com/wmnsk/mccmnc_scraper) in Diameter packets.
+Replace [MCC/MNC information](https://github.com/wmnsk/mccmnc_scraper) in Diameter packets.
-This is expected to work on IMSI(in User-Name AVP or others if any) and Host/Realm.
+This example is expected to work on IMSI (in User-Name AVP or others if any) and Host/Realm.

 ```shell-session
 # python anon_pcap.py -s path/to/src.pcap -d path/to/dst.pcap \